Customer spotlight: Hamilton County, IN Quick and precise property values

 What local government officials do is too important to trust to just anyone.
 The experience of your software solution partner matters.
 That’s why for the past 46 years, we’ve worked to make sure our Indiana customers get the support and functionality they need for both their CAMA and property tax solutions.

 Our customers enjoy many benefits:

-- Collaborating with over 300 Thomson Reuters employees who live and work in the state of Indiana serving Indiana customers
+- Collaborating with more than 300 Thomson Reuters employees who live and work in the state of Indiana, serving Indiana customers

-- Utilizing the first CAMA (ProVal) and Tax (MVPTax) solution to be Phase 2 Certified by the Department of Local Government Finance (DLGF)
+- Using the first CAMA (ProVal) and Tax (MVPTax) solution to be Phase 2 Certified by the Department of Local Government Finance (DLGF)

 - Sharing experiences with a mature user group that is over 10 years old and continues to grow